michel1991/ocp-java-11/modulars/md/fromImages/WHERE_TO_PUT_MODULE_INFO.md

-In the latter case the directory tree can be a compiled module definition, populated with individual class and resource files and a module-info.class file at the root or, at compile time, a source module definition, populated with individual source files and a module-info.java file at the root.
-(I think that the correct response is C)
+In the latter case the directory tree can be a compiled module definition, populated with individual class and resource files and a module-info.class file at the root or, at compile time, a source module definition, populated with individual source files and a module-info.java file at the root. correct response is C